 Embassy or Consulate of the Philippines or

-Philippines Bureau of Immigration website.
+Philippine Bureau of Immigration

-Certain foreign nationals must apply for an Emigration Clearance Certificate (ECC) from the
+You may need to get an Emigration Clearance Certificate (ECC) from the

 Safety and security